Dr.-Ing. Volker Schrenk

 Volker Schrenk became interested in environmental topics at a very early age, which is why he decided to study geoecology.
 He wrote his dissertation on the topic of life cycle assessment of remediation technologies .
 Remediation together with land management and land recycling, is one of his areas of expertise.
 At CDM Smith he is a local team leader in the Environment and Energy business area.

 With his professional competence and many years of experience in project management, he accompanies numerous projects such as the preparation for construction and reuse of brownfields or groundwater remediation.
 He is responsible for project management projects.
 An example of this is the remediation of a CHC damage by soil vapour extraction combined with steam-air injection in the old town of Oberursel and subsequent ISCO remediation (in-situ chemical oxidation) of the aquifer at the site.
-As a subproject manager, he is also involved in the construction of the new Terminal 3 in Frankfurt, where he is dealing with the handling PFAS-contaminated soil material and the implementation of a soil management system.
+During the construction of the new Terminal 3 at Frankfurt Airport, he worked as a project manager on the recycling of PFAS-contaminated soil material and is involved in several other projects on the subject of PFAS.

 Why do you work for CDM Smith?
 CDM Smith's range of services is so broad that we can offer our customers the best solutions for all issues related to construction and the environment.